 A good advice is to avoid the commercial protein bars and make your very own homemade snack.
 This way, you can pick high protein components that have low sugar content.
 Manufacturers of protein bars do not give accurate information on ingredients they use.

 By making your own protein bar, you will know what is in it.
 A good example is homemade granola bars.
 Try to achieve half part sugar and half part fat.
 To simplify, let sugar and fat ratio be 50-50.
 If you do not know what to constitute then you can speak with an experienced runner.

 6. Green Leafy Vegetables

-A diet full of salads and fresh vegetables is great for overall health and fitness (Read this article why need a garden at home for health).
+A diet full of salads and fresh vegetables is great for overall health and fitness.
 Consuming them is necessary since they are rich in fiber, vitamins, and minerals.
 They are also great sources of antioxidants.

 While you can consume them for their health benefits, avoid them just before running.
 Eating them before running can lead to serious abdominal discomfort.